python-adaptive/adaptive/docs/source/docs.rst

 - `~adaptive.Learner1D`, for 1D functions ``f: ℝ → ℝ^N``,
 - `~adaptive.Learner2D`, for 2D functions ``f: ℝ^2 → ℝ^N``,
 - `~adaptive.LearnerND`, for ND functions ``f: ℝ^N → ℝ^M``,
-- `~adaptive.AverageLearner`, For stochastic functions where you want to average the result over many evaluations,
+- `~adaptive.AverageLearner`, for random variables where you want to average the result over many evaluations,
+- `~adaptive.AverageLearner1D`, for stochastic 1D functions where you want to estimate the mean value of the function at each point,
 - `~adaptive.IntegratorLearner`, for
   when you want to intergrate a 1D function ``f: ℝ → ℝ``.